Below are common questions we receive about GHC 19, grouped by audience.

 How can I book hotel rooms for my attendees?

-All sponsors will be able to book accommodations at preferred rates with our hotel partners.
+All sponsors will be able to book accommodations at preferred rates with our hotel partners once they have completed their payment in full.
 Email invitations will be sent out to sponsors who have purchased 10 or more registrations starting mid-April, in order of sponsorship level and date of payment.
 Hotel reservations for sponsors with fewer than 10 registrations will open in mid-July along with individual hotel reservations.

 Can I purchase a career fair or interview booth without sponsoring GHC?